fah870599552/fah870599552.github.io/_pages/About Me.md

 Hi!
 My name is Austin Knies.
 I grew up in West Monroe, Louisiana, and I received a B.S. in Mathematics and a B.S. in Business Economics from Louisiana Tech University ('17).

-I am currently a fourth-year Economics Ph.D. student at Indiana University in Bloomington, Indiana.
-My research interests are in applied microeconomics, namely health economics, the economics of information, and networks.
+I am currently a fifth-year Economics Ph.D. student at Indiana University in Bloomington, Indiana.
+My research interests are in applied microeconomics, namely the economics of health, information, and transportation.

 You can find more information about my research, past and present, under the [Research](/research/) section of this website.
 You can also [download my CV](/Austin_Knies_CV.pdf) for more details.